Home

 Being laid off

-I can understand that being laid offed can be nerve-wracking.
+I get it—being laid off can be nerve-wracking.
 It's a situation many of us never anticipate or wish to face, and when it happens, it can shake our confidence and disrupt our lives.
-So I want to write some kind of guide for people so they can start looking for a new job with a guide in hand.
+So, I want to write a guide to help people navigate the job market with a plan in hand.

 How companies look for candidates